-Fourth-semester course for non-native speakers.
+Fourth-semester course.
 Students review material from NAV 101, 102, and 201 and then proceed to more advanced structures, situations, functions and grammar.
 An individual, one-hour conversational practice workshop is mandatory for each class session.

-NAV 211 Navajo Literacy for Speakers I (3)
+NAV 211 Navajo Literacy I (3)

-For Navajo speakers.
 Designed to develop skills in reading and writing Navajo, as well as an understanding of the language and its sounds and structure.
 The course emphasizes the general education special requirement of ethnic/race/gender awareness (ERG).

-NAV 212 Navajo Literacy and Grammar for Speakers II (3) Prerequisite: NAV 211.
+NAV 212 Navajo Literacy and Grammar II (3)